Including: Legal Malpractice, Breach of Fiduciary Duty and Attorney Negligence

-Did your attorney commit malpractice?
+Did your attorney commit legal malpractice?

 In recent years, the number of lawyers across the country has grown tremendously.
-As the sophistication of practice in various specialty areas has become more prevalent, the opportunity for an attorney to commit malpractice has increased.
+As the sophistication of practice in various specialty areas has become more prevalent, the opportunity for an attorney to commit legal malpractice has increased.

 The two most essential elements of a legal malpractice case are: